User's Guide

 - arm64 macOS (Apple Silicon)

-Starting with 2022, support for macOS Apple Silicon was added; 32-bit support for Windows and GNU/Linux Intel was discontinued.
+Starting with 2022, support for macOS Apple Silicon was added; 32-bit support for Windows and x64 GNU/Linux was discontinued.
+In 2025 support for arm 32-bit was also discontinued.

 XBB supports creating binaries for all these platforms.